dfaranha/au-syssec-f23-exercises/03_weak_entropy_and_authentication_mechanisms/readme.md

 **Observation:** _There is no single correct solution, the point is exactly to discuss the trade-offs.
 Assume a realistic implementation (not horrible or perfect) working in realistic conditions._

+### Sample Solution (most to least secure)

+Ownership Factors
+* Authenticator App (most people often have their phones, good as a second factor)
+* One-time Password Device (more likely to be lost than a phone with authenticator app)
+* Credit Card with NFC (more secure than magnetic stripe)
+* Cryptographic Token
+* Cryptographic challenge-response
+* Password Book (could be copied)
+* Microchip beneath the skin (cannot be stolen, but very invasive and new technology)
+* Credit Card (Magnetic stripe) (easy to copy)
+* Government-issued ID card (relatively easy to forge or steal)

+Multiple Factors
+* NemID (password and app/number card)
+* Credit Card with PIN and fingerprint (ownership & inherent)
+* Credit card with chip and PIN (ownership & knowledge)
+* University Access Card (ownership & knowledge)

+Inherent Factors
+* Keystroke Rhythm
+* Fingerprint Scanning
+* Gait Recognition
+* Palm Scanning
+* Iris Scanning
+* Voice Recognition
+* Face Recognition (easy to fool current face recognition)
+* DNA Sample (might be possible to take a DNA sample from another person)
+* Handwritten Signature (relatively easy to forge)

+Knowledge Factors
+* Password Manager (Master Password)
+* Username/Password (many people use the same password for many accounts)
+* Personal Identification Number (PIN) (sometimes short and easy to guess)
+* Passphrase (sometimes easy to guess)
+* Security Question (information could be easy to find or guess)

 ## Exercise 2: Weak Entropy

 I have a big problem: When preparing this exercise last Tuesday, I encrypted a